tpgmartin/tpgmartin.github.io/_posts/2014-12-16-sharing-your-sublime-text-configuration.md

  -
 ---

 I've spent the past few days sorting out my configuration for a new macbook, one hurdle has been sorting out my Sublime development environment.
-Sublime text, though well lives up to its namesake, does not have the benefit of other text editors where configuration is just a [dotfile](http://dotfiles.github.io/) away.
+Users of Sublime text, myself included, do not typically use symlinked dotfiles to store their settings as is discussed [here](http://chrisarcand.com/sublime-text-settings-and-dotfiles/), but rather copy over settings files wholesale.

-The simplest and safest way - it may not be wise to copy plugines - to do so is to,
+The simplest and safest way - it may not be wise to copy plugines - to do so is,

 1. Make a copy of your current `Preferences.sublime-settings` and `Package Control.sublime-settings` both of which should be found in `Packages/User/`, and send to your new workstation,
 2. From your new workstation, install `Package Control`,